petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 your masters."
 Barbie rolled her eyes, visibly annoyed "Yes, I know.
 We worked on that Tor hardware router project..."
 Skipper finished her sentence "and then you graduated and somehow started an offensive cyberwarfare consulting firm."
 It wasn't the first time they'd had this conversation.
-"I'm your sister and will always love you, but this is about ethics in..."
+"You're my sister and I'll always love you, but this is about ethics in..."

 Barbie cut her off: "My Uber is here.
 Can we talk about this when I'm back from Utah?"